Swan Song 2023

 29.7 x 42 cm

-This project is about an artistic collaboration with a Korean woman who was born during the Japanese colonial period (1910-1945) and survived not only the Korean War (1950-1953) but also the period of Korean dictatorship (1961-1987).
-The artist's grandmother, Lee Soon-shim, was born in 1942 on the small island, Namhae in southern South Korea.
-During this tragic period, her grandmother was unable to complete her elementary school education because she was a woman, but she maintained an interest in learning arts and crafts throughout her life.
+This project centers on an artistic collaboration with a Korean woman who was born during the Japanese colonial period (1910–1945) and survived not only the Korean War (1950–1953) but also a period of military dictatorship in South Korea (1961–1987).
+The artist’s grandmother, Lee Soon-shim, was born in 1942 on the small island of Namhae in southern South Korea.
+She was unable to complete her elementary education because she was female; however, throughout her life, she remained deeply interested in arts and crafts.

-This project is supported by the Austrian Ministry of Arts, Culture, the Civil Service, and Sport (BMKÖS).
+This project was supported by the Austrian Ministry of Arts, Culture, the Civil Service, and Sport (BMKÖS).